top of page

 WHAT IS IDIOPATHIC HYPERSOMNIA?

-Scroll down for Information posters to share on social media
+posters to share on social media

-Bedrich Roth coined the term "Idiopathic Hypersomnia" in 1976 and defined two forms of the disease, Monosymptomatic and Polysymptomatic.
+Bedrich Roth coined the term "Idiopathic Hypersomnia" in 1976 and defined two forms of the disease: Monosymptomatic and Polysymptomatic.
 While the terms polysymptomatic and monosymptomatic are no longer used research [1] supports the findings of previous studies [2,3,4,5] that show there are at least two forms of Idiopathic Hypersomnia.
 These studies show a subgroup of patients with “a complete form” of Idiopathic Hypersomnia with symptoms that are unique to this group ('complete' means they typically experience all of the key symptoms of Idiopathic Hypersomnia) [1].
 This group is often referred to as Idiopathic Hypersomnia "with long sleep".

-The research suggests that ‘complete’ Idiopathic Hypersomnia is, in fact, a separate sleep disorder of ‘incomplete’ Idiopathic Hypersomnia (previously referred to as ‘without long sleep’).
+The research suggests that ‘complete’ Idiopathic Hypersomnia is, in fact, a separate sleep disorder from ‘incomplete’ Idiopathic Hypersomnia (previously referred to as ‘without long sleep’).
 In 2020, 21 of the world's Narcolepsy and Idiopathic Hypersomnia researchers wrote in two papers [6,7] that the complete form of Idiopathic Hypersomnia (with long sleep) should be recognised as an independent clinic entity (a medical disorder separate from Idiopathic Hypersomnia without long sleep).
 As a result of the overwhelming research [8,9,10] both groups also support the merging of Narcolepsy Type 2 (without cataplexy) and Idiopathic Hypersomnia without long sleep into one group.
 The majority suggest renaming this group "Idiopathic excessive sleepiness" to reflect the primary symptom of the group [6].

 Therefore there would be three diagnostic categories: